Potential for rural electric co-ops to tap millions for renewables projects

-Rural electric cooperatives in North Dakota may soon apply for grants available in a federal program under the Inflation Reduction Act, which could set the tone for investments in renewables here over the next decade.
+Rural electric cooperatives in North Dakota may soon apply for grants available in a federal program under the Inflation Reduction Act, which could set the tone for investments in renewable energy here over the next decade.

 A total of $9.7 billion has been earmarked for cooperatives across the country under the Empowering Rural America (New ERA) program, administered by the U.S. Department of Agriculture.
 The program is touted as the largest investment in rural electrification since New Deal era investments in the mid-1930s.